Deformations of Prismatic Higher $(G,\mu)$-Displays over Quasi-Syntomic Rings: Review of Prisms and Perfectoid Spaces

 We also need to work over the slice categories $\QSyn/\mathbb{Z}_q$ and $\textbf{QRSPerfd}/\mathbb{Z}_q$.
 To do this, we need the following lemma.

 \begin{lem} Let $R$ be a qrsp ring.
 Every morphism $\mathbb{Z}_q\to R$ has a canonical lift $\mathbb{Z}_q\to \prism_R$. \end{lem}

 \begin{proof} Pick $f:\BZ_q\to R$.
 First, assume that $R$ is perfectoid.
 The reduction $\bar{f}:\BF_q\to R/p$ lifts canonically to a map $\BF_q\to R^\flat=\varprojlim R/p$, and therefore we have a canonical lift $\BZ_q=W(\BF_q)\to W(R^\flat)=\prism_R$.
 Now, assume that $R$ is an arbitrary qrsp ring and choose a surjection $S\onto R$ from a perfectoid ring.
 By \cite[Corollary 2.10]{anschutz2023prismatic}, we can assume that $S$ is Henselian with respect to the kernel of $S\onto R$, and so $f$ lifts up to a map $\BZ_q\to S$.
 Now, by the first part, there is a canonical lift to $\prism_S$.
 By functoriality of $\prism$ (Proposition \ref{InitObjPrisSite}), we have a map $\prism_S\to\prism_R$, and so there is a lift of $f$ to $\prism_R$.
-The fact that the lift is canonical can be proved similarly to the proof of \cite[Lemma 4.8]{10.4007/annals.2022.196.3.5}, noting that since the extension $\BZ_q/\BZ_p$ is \'etale, the cotangent complex $L_{\prism_S/\BZ_q}$ vanishes after derived $p$-completion. \end{proof}
+The fact that the lift is canonical can be proved similarly to the proof of \cite[Lemma 4.8]{10.4007/annals.2022.196.3.5}, noting that since the extension $\BZ_q/\BZ_p$ is \'etale, the cotangent complex $L_{\prism_S/\BZ_q}$ vanishes after derived $p$-completion. \end{proof} \begin{pro} \cite[Proposition 7.5]{bhatt2022prismatization} Let $R\to R'$ be a morphism between qrsp rings, then $\prism_R\to \prism_{R'}$ is flat. \end{pro} \begin{pro}[K\"unneth Formula] Let $R, R'$ and $R''$ be qrsp rings and assume that $R'$ and $R''$ are $R$-algebras.
+Then we have \end{pro}